jonathanongzm/jonathanongzm.github.io/research.markdown

 <hr>

-## <a id="opto-mouse-model"></a>A Novel Optogenetic Parent-Offspring Mouse Model of Neural Synchrony and Social Learning
+## A Novel Optogenetic Parent-Offspring Mouse Model of Neural Synchrony and Social Learning <a id="opto-mouse-model"></a>
 <img src="/assets/images/opto_photo.jpg" alt="Opto Research Image" class="responsive-image">
 **Description**<br>
 This project aims to test whether interpersonal neural synchronization is causally necessary for social learning by manipulating neural synchronicity within parent-infant dyads using optogenetic methods.
 Optogenetics offers precise, light-based control of neural circuits, allowing selective activation or inhibition of specific neurons in transgenic animals to study their role in social learning.